-4.1 GENERAL
+4.1 General

-Ice is an obstacle to any ship, even an icebreaker, and the inexperienced Navigation Officer is advised to develop a healthy respect for the latent power and strength of ice in all its forms.
-However, it is quite possible, and continues to be proven so, for well-found ships in capable hands to navigate successfully through ice-covered waters.
+Ice is an obstacle to any vessel, even an icebreaker, and the inexperienced navigation officer is advised to develop a healthy respect for the latent power and strength of ice in all its forms.
+However, it is quite possible, and continues to be proven so, for well-found vessels in capable hands to navigate successfully through ice-covered waters.

-The first principle of successful ice navigation is to maintain freedom of manoeuvre.
-Once a ship becomes trapped, the vessel goes wherever the ice goes.
+The first principle of successful ice navigation is to maintain freedom to manoeuvre.
+Once a vessel becomes trapped, the vessel goes wherever the ice goes.
 Ice navigation requires great patience and can be a tiring business with or without icebreaker escort.
 The open water long way round a difficult ice area whose limits are known is often the fastest and safest way to port, or to the open sea when leaving a port.

-Experience has proven that in ice of higher concentrations, four basic ship handling rules apply:
+Experience has proven that in ice of higher concentrations, 4 basic vessel handling rules apply:

-- 1. keep moving even very slowly, but try to keep moving; - 2. try to work with the ice movement and weaknesses but not against them; - 3. excessive speed almost always results in ice damage; and - 4. know your ship's manoeuvring characteristics.
+- 1. keep moving even very slowly, but try to keep moving - 2. try to work with the ice movement and weaknesses but not against them

+- 3. excessive speed almost always results in ice damage - 4. know your vessel's manoeuvring characteristics